Buffy the Vampire Slayer in popular culture: Other

 Entertainment Weekly named the show No. 10 on its list of best TV shows in the past 25 years.
 It also named the season 2 episode "Halloween" #11 on its list of top 25 Holiday Themed Episodes.
 It also named Joyce Summers's exit on "Buffy" No. 20 on its list of top 25 Farewells.
 In 2012, the show was listed as No. 1 in the "25 Best Cult TV Shows from the Past 25 Years," with a remark on "the show's fierce following."

 In Dave Barry's 1999 novel "Big Trouble", main character Elliot Arnold is watching Buffy and eating Cheeze-its.
 When he receives urgent news and leaves the house, the narrative focuses on Buffy struggling against a vampire..."things didn't look very good for Buffy."

 In the 2004 novel, Dead to the World by Charlaine Harris, Sookie Stackhouse has season one of Buffy the Vampire Slayer on tape, which was originally given to her as a gag gift from her friend Tara Thornton.
 She lets Eric Northman, a vampire, watch the show.

 Sam, the heroine of Meg Cabot's "All American Girl (novel) novel, claimed Buffy as her inspiration, and makes frequent remarks about the franchise.

 In January 2010, Sideshow Collectibles released Throne of the Slayer.

 The Big Finish Productions Doctor Who audio drama Minuet in Hell parodies Buffy in the form of a vapid American teenage girl named Becky Lee Kowalcyzk (Helen Goldwyn) who fights demons.

 In November 2011 was announced that Facebook tapped Taiwanese cellphone maker HTC to build a smartphone that has the social network integrated at the core of its being.
 The phone is code-named "Buffy", after the television vampire slayer.

 English singer-songwriter Ed Sheeran is a declared fan of the series and reportedly has drawn inspiration from the show for his compositions, and has sampled some of its background music.

+In October 2020, Megan Thee Stallion released the song Don't Stop where the name Buffy came up in the lyrics.

 British YouTuber Phil Lester is a notable fan of the series.
 He stated that his favorite episodes are Once More, With Feeling and Hush during a fan Q&A. He also mentioned Buffy Summers as his favorite fictional character.

 In Jennifer Estep's first book in the Mythos Academy teen series, Touch of Frost, the main character says "I wondered if I was stuck in an insane asylum somewhere, just dreaming all this.
 Like Buffy." alluding to the episode in the sixth season where Buffy has flashes of being in an insane asylum and is not able to tell which world is real.

+In 2022, Buffy has been in the lyrics of the song Flawless by the rapper named Yeat.